 When using Guzzle, a proxy is a server that stands between your client and the destination server.
-It sends your request to the target server and gives your client the response.
+It sends your request to the target server and gives your client the response, allowing you to appear as a different user.

-Also, a proxy can bypass IP bans that prevent web scraping or restrict website access, cache responses and limit destination server requests.
+Proxies can also help you bypass IP bans that prevent web scraping or restrict website access.

 Let's see what you need to use a Guzzle proxy properly.